parthian-sterlet/antinoise/README.md

 * The program [bed_chr_mask.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/bed_chr_mask.cpp) masks the reference genome sequences in PLAIN format accoridng a given input annotation in BED format.
 Masking with 'N' as options is performed either (a) for all fragments listed in BED file, or (b) for all the remaining parts of the reference genome.
 This program uses any file in BED format with any 'blacklisted' genomic regions to mask the reference genome in PLAIN format.
 Hence, 'blacklisted' genomic regions will be excluded from a consequent analysis completely.

 ## Scripts to run AntiNoise with the support of the blacklists filtering
-Perl scripts [no_mask_pl](https://github.com/parthian-sterlet/antinoise/blob/main/src/no_mask.pl) and [mask_pl](https://github.com/parthian-sterlet/antinoise/blob/main/src/mask.pl) show example application of the genomic approach for the background generation for a tested annotation of peaks in BED format without and with application of additional annotation of blacklisted regions of a genome in BED format, e.g. [this example](https://github.com/parthian-sterlet/antinoise/blob/main/src/GRCh38_unified_blacklist.bed) for human from [(Amemiya et al., 2019)](https://doi.org/10.1038/s41598-019-45839-z), [ENCODE](https://www.encodeproject.org/annotations/ENCSR636HFF/) Note that each of these scripts starts from one fasta file containing all chromosomes of certain reference genome.
+Perl scripts [no_mask_pl](https://github.com/parthian-sterlet/antinoise/blob/main/src/no_mask.pl) and [mask_pl](https://github.com/parthian-sterlet/antinoise/blob/main/src/mask.pl) show example application of the genomic approach for the background generation for a tested annotation of peaks in BED format without and with application of additional annotation of blacklisted regions of a genome in BED format, e.g. [this example](https://github.com/parthian-sterlet/antinoise/blob/main/src/GRCh38_unified_blacklist.bed) for human from [(Amemiya et al., 2019)](https://doi.org/10.1038/s41598-019-45839-z), [ENCODE](https://www.encodeproject.org/annotations/ENCSR636HFF/) Note that each of these scripts starts from one FASTA file containing all chromosomes of certain reference genome.
 This file should taken in the public database, e.g. [this one for human](https://ftp.ensembl.org/pub/release-110/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz)

 # How to compile
 * In Linux system: